jportela/www-joaoportela/blog/2020/04/on-sabbaticals.md

 ### Wrapping up

-I’m very excited about this sabbatical (and even more excited about my next career step, as the first Front-End Engineer at [FitBod](https://fitbod.me)).
+I’m very excited about this sabbatical!
 It has already been rewarding to step back from the day to day, have time to catch up with the front-end community, and develop this blog.

 I highly encourage you to take a sabbatical if possible (between jobs, or negotiate it with your employee), especially if you’ve been feeling overwhelmed or unmotivated by your daily job.